-Experience Pilchuck Glass School’s private campus in a whole new light this fall for our second annual event.
-During Light the Forest, our Stanwood campus will be open to the public for guests to experience this one of a kind experience, a tour of neon art installations in the Pacific Northwest forest.
-This year will feature work by local artists and longtime Pilchuck alumni, Megan Stelljes and KCJ Szwedzinski.
+Experience Pilchuck Glass School’s breathtaking and historic campus in a whole new light this fall for our second annual Light the Forest.
+This self-guided tour of neon art installations in the Pacific Northwest forest will feature work by local artists and longtime Pilchuck alumni, Jen Elek and Jeremy Bert with a curated selection of works from other neon artists.

 Experience Pilchuck Glass School’s private campus in a whole new light this fall for our second annual Light the Forest event.
 This event is a one-of-a-kind opportunity to experience a walking tour of neon art installations in the Pacific Northwest forest.